Belchertown, Massachusetts: History

 The first money for a school was made available at a precinct meeting, held November 18, 1756, according to the History of the Connecticut River Valley.
 Nathaniel Dwight, treasurer, was by vote authorized to receive of Edward Pynchon, county treasurer, for the support of a school, the money 'granted out of Sheffield's fine.'"
 A committee report, dated 1767, recommended three schoolhouses for the Town including, "...one [schoolhouse] to be sat on the plain at the top of pine hill this side of Hannum's..."
 A committee to divide the Town into school districts met in 1773, but that didn't occur until after the American Revolution.

 In 1784, the District System originated, with the establishment of eight small schools in different areas around Belchertown, which provided a basic education to children of all ages.

 The private Belchertown Classical School opened in 1836 with 60 scholars the following year.
 After closure, its building on the Common became the Belcher House, then the Park Lane Inn.
 Today, a part of it is said to be incorporated into the structure occupied by McCarthy's Pub.

 In 1878, Belchertown had eighteen public schools, including a grammar school and a high school, with a total of 27 teachers and 572 enrolled students.
 Eventually road improvements and greater community emphasis on education resulted in the consolidation of the district schools.

 As district schools were phased out and closed in the early 20th century, most were sold to private individuals and converted to dwellings.
 The Union School, or Dwight School, was the last to close in Belchertown in 1953.
 Today it is incorporated into a private residence.
 Only one of Belchertown's schoolhouses, the Washington District School, once located at 103 Bardwell Street, was not converted to residential use.
 The School, constructed by builder Henry Hoag in 1882 on the site of an earlier schoolhouse, permanently closed in June of 1938 and was sold by the Town in 1941.

 In 2016, it was acquired by the Belchertown Historical Association and moved to the Stone House Museum property, where it is undergoing a campaign for its restoration.

 Industry and business

 The Town was once primarily agricultural and was at one time considered the "Detroit of the carriage industry," manufacturing parts for, assembling, painting and exporting hundreds of coaches, wagons, sleighs and barouches, to name a few, every year in the 19th century.

-Today, Belchertown is home to dozens of restaurants, banks, boutique shops and many small businesses.
+Today, Belchertown is home to some restaurants, banks, boutique shops and many small businesses.

 The University of Massachusetts-Amherst, in neighboring Amherst, has historically employed more Belchertown residents than any other enterprise or institution.